seven-dillenia/DAI-Codex/iOS_Installation.md

 <br>
 <img src="https://imgur.com/asqZJq3.jpg" alt="new project"/>

-**i)** Connect your iPhone your Mac.
+**i)** Connect your iPhone to your Mac.
 Keep it connected until the DAI Codex app is installed.

 **j)** Back to Xcode, select `Device` button (located at the very top).